croepha/the-bike-shed/README.md

 A: You probably didn't ask that question, but I asked it for you.
 No, the quickstart assumes that you aren't interested in building the kernel or the root OS.
 Most people won't need to, they can just copy from the latest release, but if you _are_ interested, then see `build_root.bash`.
-If you actually did wante to build _everything_ from scratch then do this:
+If you actually did want to build _everything_ from scratch then do this:
  - `bash build_root.bash clean_all`
  - `bash build_root.bash build_all`
  - `bash build_root.bash package_sdk`